OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 ---
 page_type: sample
-description:  This sample implements a Teams message extension that can be used to query a database of candidates based on their skills, location and availability.
-The sample, when used with Copilot for M365, demonstrates SSO, and Copilot's ability to perform multi-parameter search.
+description:  This sample implements a Teams message extension that can be used within Copilot to query a database of candidates based on their skills, location and availability.
+The sample further demonstrates SSO and Copilot's ability to perform multi-parameter search.
 products:
 - office-teams
 - copilot-m365